-US citizens are not demanding new immigration laws, they just want the federal government to enforce existing laws.
-If the nation needs more immigrants, quotas can rise and those selected screened for diseases, criminal records, and motives.
+Most US citizens are native Americans -- they were born here and are not immigrants!
+They are not demanding new immigration laws, they just want the federal government to enforce existing laws.
+If our nation needs more immigrants, quotas can rise and those selected screened for diseases, criminal records, and motives.
 People who break the law by entering the US illegally, then break more laws by working illegally using false identification, do not qualify as potential good citizens.
-To keep the gates for cheap labor open, corporate television along with corporate sponsored politicians have used irrational slogans to convince many Americans that putting US troops on the border is unconstitutional, illegal, impractical, dangerous, and futile.
-This is why the few thousand "National Guardsmen" recently deployed to the border are prohibited from guarding the nation; they can only perform menial chores.
+To keep the gates for cheap labor open, corporate television along with corporate sponsored politicians use irrational slogans to convince many Americans that putting US troops on the border is unconstitutional, illegal, impractical, dangerous, and futile.
 Let us review these myths:

 Myth #1 The US Constitution prohibits posting US troops on the border.

 The US Constitution says no such thing.
 In fact, Article VI states:

 Section 4.
 The United States shall guarantee to every state in this union a republican form of government, and shall protect each of them against invasion; and on application of the legislature, or of the executive (when the legislature cannot be convened) against domestic violence.

 So the US Constitution clearly requires the federal government to protect states from invasion.
 Almost a million aliens illegally pouring across the border into states each year is clearly an invasion.

 Myth #2 The Posse Comitatus Act prohibits US troops from guarding US borders.

 This 1878 act was enacted to prevent Union troops from continuing to enforce federal laws in the defeated South after the American Civil war.
 Here is the text as modified by Congress in recent years:

 Sec.
 1385. - Use of Army and Air Force as posse comitatus